crwebb/odin-recipes-new/README.md

 - command line commands & working web dev file structures

 - git hub repo cloning and tracking on git hub

+- Applying CSS styling from an external sheet to all the different page elements